Fannie and Freddie: Single Family Delinquency Rate Increased in September

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of New Mexico to supplement state, tribal, and local recovery efforts in areas affected by severe storms, flooding, and landslides beginning June 23, 2025 and continuing.
+FEMA has issued a Major Disaster Declaration for the state of Alaska to supplement state, tribal and local recovery efforts in areas affected by severe storms, flooding, and the remnants of Typhoon Halong from October 8-13, 2025.
 The following counties have been approved for assistance:

 Individual Assistance: